russjr08/Redirector/README.md

 Then head over to `http://ip-here:PORT/github` and you would be taken to https://github.com/russjr08

 For actual use of course, I would recommend putting Redirector behind a reverse proxy of your choice.
-Redirector doesn't require any special configuration on it's part if you choose to do this - though if you are going to serve it under a subfolder, be sure the `HOST_UNDER` environmental variable (see "Running (Node.js)" or `docker-compose.yml` or `.env`) gets set!
+Redirector doesn't require any special configuration on it's part if you choose to do this - though if you are going to serve it under a subfolder, be sure the `HOST_UNDER` environmental variable (see "Running (Node.js)" or `docker-compose.yml` or `.env.example`) gets set!